 I first saw a Lawson clock in an antique mall in the 1970s.
-This particular clock was a wooden one, a simple design with streamlined accents.
+The clock had a wooden case, a simple design with streamlined accents.
 I guessed it was from the 1950s or maybe early 1960s but no one seemed to know anything about it.
-Years would pass before I saw another Lawson model and it wasn’t until I started work on a book on Art Deco that I discovered the company made an incredible variety of different models at different times and locations.
+Years would pass before I saw another Lawson and it wasn’t until I started work on a book on Art Deco that I discovered the company made an incredible variety of different models at different times and locations.
 But where did Lawson Time come from and where did it go, seemingly without leaving a trace?

 The Lawson clock story is still missing some details but thanks to contributions from Henry Fenenbock, Dr. Neil Kuns and Dana Slawson we now have many more pieces of the puzzle.
 If you’re a fan of obscure 20th century history, I think you’ll find this interesting.
 If you just want to know who the Lawson designers Fehrer & Adomatis were, you can skip to “Is my K.E.M.
 Weber clock really a Paul Feher clock?”